tanmayv25/x86-bootloader/README.md

 ## Instructions to run 1st step:

-1. Compile the assembly code into binary using nasm: nasm -f bin boot_v1.asm -o boot_v1.bin
+1. Compile the assembly code into binary using nasm: nasm -f bin boot_v*.asm -o boot_v*.bin

-2. Run **hexdump boot_v1.bin** to verify the padded zeros and the last 2 bytes.
+2. Run **hexdump boot_v*.bin** to verify the padded zeros and the last 2 bytes.

-3. Boot QEMU off a floppy disk: qemu-system-x86_64 -fda boot_v1.bin
+3. Boot QEMU off a floppy disk: qemu-system-x86_64 -fda boot_v*.bin

 Hello World! can be seen printed on the terminal.